 See: Utilize the Dark

 Summer clothes will start to disappear and quarter sleeves, light cardigans/sweaters, a scarf, and darker colors (browns, purples) will start to appear in everyone’s wardrobe.
 Dress your character’s accordingly.
-And keep in mind what your setting is as slightly thicker lays will be needed further North than in the South.
+And keep the setting in mind as slightly thicker layers will be needed further North than in the South.

 Check out these posts for the other seasons:

 QUESTIONS: What do you like most about autumn?
 What do you like least?